call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 servers are hosted.
 They do have reports of mass Discord bot messages in server host Discords so likely a very scummy company.
 Avoid!

 | [Cyperhost](https://cyperhost.com/minecraft) : Cyperhost offers hosting for $1.75 per GB of ram with a Ryzen 7 3800X.
 They have 2 locations, one in Beauhamois - Canada
 and one in London - UK.
-Despite their prices being pretty decent I would not recommend them - why?
-They have unmetered CPU usage which can lead to servers lagging everyone else on the node if they are using a laggy setup - and they leaked a players IP in one of their marketing materials (its removed now, but extremely unprofessional).
-Avoid.
+After a CEO chnage they have fixed all the issues I had too, so it honestly looks like a nice host.

 | [Daemex](https://billing.daemex.io/cart.php?gid=1) : Currently in a Beta so free servers (if approved by staff).
 You get 4GB of ram with an unknown CPU.
 There are 4 USA
 locations, 3 Europe locations, 4 Asia locations, one Africa location, one South America location, and one Australia location.
 I'm just a bit confused more than anything,